 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Implement the equity rubric developed with Edutainment for Equity Currently have a draft of the rubric Equity Task Force was created and engaged in year long work to adapt rubrics to systems and practices at OSA to implement in 22-23.
+Draft completed May 2022.
 Rubric utilized to assess all aspects of the school.
 Support affinity groups in ensuring representation of marginalized student populations Design a survey to ensure representation and inclusivity.
+Justice Equity Diversity and Inclusion coordinator added to leadership team and supported all affinity groups and their advisors.
+Increase number of student created groups and attendance.
 Annual survey for members of affinity groups to measure inclusivity and of members of that group at OSA, with 90% of surveyed students responding positively.
-Provide JEDI focused professional We have done foundational training Professional Development this PD calendar demonstrates the

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 development for all employees in the 2020-21 school year. year, included, but are not limited to: Implicit Bias in the classroom, oppression and white supremacy in the classroom, community building, diversity and representation in course curriculum JEDI focus on all PD.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Provide JEDI focused professional development for all employees We have done foundational training in the 2020-21 school year.
+Professional Development this year, included, but are not limited to: Implicit Bias in the classroom, oppression and white supremacy in the classroom, community building, diversity and representation in course curriculum.
+JEDI focused PD took place 2-3 times per academic quarter.
+PD calendar demonstrates the JEDI focus on all PD.
 Faculty survey demonstrates effectiveness of JEDI PD for employees.
 Student survey demonstrates JEDI practices resulting from training happening in the classrooms.